 LuVerne E.W.
 Hogg, President and CEO of ZMM Canada Minerals Corp., operator of the Joint Operating Committee on the development of the Z-1 Clinoptilolite Zeolite Quarry, reports on the research project title “Salinity Tolerance of Regional Native Plant Species and Soil Amendment Potential for Reclamation”.
-The work is being conducted by the Boreal Research Institute of the Northern Alberta Institute of Technology (NAIT) with industry partners Apache Canada Ltd., ZMM Canada Minerals Corp.(ZMM), Alberta Economic Development and Trade and Natural Science and Engineering Research Council of Canada (NSERC).
+The work is being conducted by the Boreal Research Institute of the Northern Alberta Institute of Technology (NAIT) with industry partners Paramount Resources Ltd. and ZMM Canada Minerals Corp.(ZMM).
 The goal of the program is to develop and test novel approaches to enhance and improve existing technologies to meet the demands of reclaiming naturally saline soil in northern Alberta.

 ZMM and Ashburton Ventures Inc. are providing Clinoptilolite Zeolite from the Z1 Quarry at Cache Creek, BC. and F-Chabazite Zeolite from the TransCanada Zeolite, east of Kamloops, BC.
 Both occurrences are under development by ZMM and Ashburton.
 Additionally, ZMM is providing ZMM T-Carbon.
 These materials will provide an important and valuable alternative to extensive dig-and-dump activities during remediation of salt-contained spill sites.
 Positive results on the use of Zeolites and T-Carbons in saline soils will open significant market opportunities for these Zeolite and T-Carbon products with oil and gas companies.